anduvanenko/AbbyWeatherApp/README.md

 still working on adding which days are nice for the week have some other adjustments I want to do but otherwise focusing on functionality of project

+UPDATE 3:
+created another branch called multidayBugAndLineBreaks realized I wasn't pulling in the data in the json for temperature properly made line breaks to make it easier to see the daily forecast and all the temperatures I was pulling for each part added a few labels to make it easier for the user to know what the numbers and data was pulling

 Apologize in advance for the essay, but I wanted to make sure my thought process was put out there and everything I would do different on this project seeing how I started the project a bit late this week on top of working full time.
 Also I do relate a lot of my life and random topics throughout it.
 Just so my personality shows a bit more throughout this :D